 - Blue Mountains (NSW): Many bushwalks in the Blue Mountains National Park offer awesome views of valleys, waterfalls, cliffs, and forest.
 All are easy to reach from Sydney.
-See "The Blue Mountains," in chapter 6. - Whitsunday Islands (QLD): Most people think of snorkeling and watersports when they come to these subtropical national-park islands clad in dense rainforest and bush, but every resort island we recommend has hiking trails.
+See "The Blue Mountains," in chapter 6.

+- Whitsunday Islands (QLD): Most people think of snorkeling and watersports when they come to these subtropical national-park islands clad in dense rainforest and bush, but every resort island we recommend has hiking trails.
 Some are flat, some hilly.
 Wallabies and butterflies are common sights.
 South Molle has the best network of trails and 360-degree island views from its peak.
+The new Ngaro Sea Trail allows active travelers to combine kayaking sea routes with walks on Hook, Whitsunday, and South Molle islands.
+See "The Whitsunday Coast & Islands," in chapter 8.

-See "The Whitsunday Coast & Islands," in chapter 8. - Lamington National Park (QLD): Few other national parks in Australia have such a well-marked network of trails (160km/99 miles in all) as this one, just 90 minutes from the Gold
+- Lamington National Park (QLD): Few other national parks in Australia have such a well-marked network of trails (160km/99 miles in all) as this one, just 90 minutes from the Gold Coast.

-- Coast.
 Revel in dense subtropical rainforest, marvel at mossy 2,000-year-old Antarctic beech trees, delight in the prolific wallabies and birds, and soak up the cool mountain air.
-See "The Gold Coast Hinterland: Back to Nature," in chapter 8. - Larapinta Trail (NT): You can start from Alice Springs in the Red Centre and walk the entire 250km (155-mile) semidesert trail, which winds through the stark crimson McDonnell Ranges.
-You don't have to walk the entire length-plenty of daylength and multiday sections are possible.
-This one's for the cooler months only (Apr-Oct).
-See "Alice Springs," in chapter 9. - Kakadu National Park (NT): Whether a wetlands stroll or an overnight hike in virgin bushland, you can find it in this World Heritage-listed park.
-You'll see red cliffs,
+See "The Gold Coast Hinterland: Back to Nature," in chapter 8.

+- Larapinta Trail (NT): You can start

+from Alice Springs in the Red Centre

+and walk the entire 250km (155-mile)

+semidesert trail, which winds through

+the stark crimson McDonnell Ranges.

+You don't have to walk the entire

+length-plenty of day-length and multiday sections are possible.
+This one's

+for the cooler months only (Apr-Oct).

+See "Alice Springs," in chapter 9.

+- Kakadu National Park (NT): Whether a wetlands stroll or an overnight hike in

-- cycads, waterfalls, lily-filled lagoons hiding man-eating crocodiles, what sometimes looks like Australia's entire bird population, and Aboriginal rock art.
-See "Kakadu National Park," in chapter 10. - Cape-to-Cape (WA): Rugged sea cliffs, a china-blue sea, eucalyptus forest, white beaches, and coastal heath are what you will find as you hike between Cape Naturaliste and Cape Leeuwin, in the southwest corner of Western Australia.
+- virgin bushland, you can find it in this World Heritage-listed park.
+You'll see red cliffs, cycads, waterfalls, lily-filled lagoons hiding man-eating crocodiles, what sometimes looks like Australia's entire bird population, and Aboriginal rock art.
+See "Kakadu National Park," in chapter 10. - The Bibbulmun Track (WA): Australia's answer to the great Appalachian Trail, the Bibbulmun weaves its way through almost 1,000km (625 miles) of some of WA's finest scenery.
+It starts in the hills outside Perth and then swirls through granite hills and jarrah forests, south to the great karri forests of the southwest, and then along the dramatic south coast before reaching WA's oldest town, Albany.
+The walk can be done in bits, connecting where it crosses major roads, or in much longer stretches, utilizing the many timber shelters built 1 day's walking apart.
+There are also "Walking Break" packages, based on the towns through which the track passes.
+See "The South Coast" in chapter 11. - Cape-to-Cape (WA): Rugged sea cliffs, a china-blue sea, eucalyptus forest, white beaches, and coastal heath are what you will find as you hike between Cape Naturaliste and Cape Leeuwin, in the southwest corner of Western Australia.
 In season, you'll see whales and wildflowers.
-See "Margaret River & the Southwest: Wine Tasting among the Forests," in chapter 11. - The Great Ocean Walk (VIC): This 91km (56-mile) trail from Apollo Bay to Glenample Homestead (near the Twelve Apostles) on Victoria's Great Ocean Road is designed so walkers can step on and step off at a number of places, completing short walks of around 2 hours, or day or overnight hikes.
+See "Margaret River & the Southwest," in chapter 11. - The Great Ocean Walk (VIC): This 91km (56-mile) trail from Apollo Bay to Glenample Homestead (near the Twelve Apostles) on Victoria's Great Ocean Road is designed so walkers can step on and step off at a number of places, completing short walks of around 2 hours, or day or overnight hikes.
 And the views are to die for.
-See "Great Ocean Walk," in chapter 14.
+See "The Great Ocean Walk," in chapter 14.